ricksinclair/Simple-Tic-Tac-Toe/README.md

 Tic Tac Toe game for jetbrains academy project

-find the task/src directory and check out main.java .
+check out Simple-Tic-Tac-Toe/Simple Tic-Tac-Toe/task/src/tictactoe/main.java .
 This was from a JetBrains academy activity.